 Omaha's Economic Development Grows From the Ground Up

 For over two decades, Omaha has been the envy of many American cities.
-Despite nationwide economic turbulence, Omaha's population has grown 13% since 2000.
+Despite nationwide economic turbulence, Omaha's population has grown 13% since 2000, and a remarkable 19% from 2010 to 2020.
 During that time, the city has supported the continued growth of Fortune 500 and Fortune 1000 companies while attracting new industries to the region.

-Omaha's growth rate and strategic urban development have positioned the community for long-term prosperity, making it a key region for experienced commercial and civil construction experts.
+Omaha's strategic urban development and growth have positioned the community for long-term prosperity.
+This growth makes it a key region for experienced commercial and civil construction experts.

 Strong Foundations: Omaha's Growing Population Base

 Omaha was not always seen as such an attractive destination.
-For over a century, Omaha and the entire state of Nebraska lagged behind the national annual growth rate.
+For over a century, Omaha and the state of Nebraska lagged behind the national annual growth rate.
 To give you an idea, for the 20 years from 1971 to 1991, the city's population increased by less than a single percentage point.
-But that’s old news.
-Four of the eight counties that make up the Omaha metropolitan area saw double-digit growth between 2010 and 2020, and the region is now expected to reach 1 million residents by 2024.
+But that’s old news, and the eight counties that make up the greater Omaha area are now expected to grow to 1.1 million people by 2035.

 Why Are People Moving to Omaha?

-Low cost of living – Omaha's cost of living is 8% lower than the national average.
+- A low cost of living – Omaha's cost of living is 9.2% lower and housing is approximately 16% lower than the national average.
 In 2016, Omaha was named one of the most affordable places to live in the US.

-Family-friendly – Omaha was named the seventh-best city for families by Forbes thanks to a low crime rate, exceptional schools, and affordable housing.
+- A family-friendly culture – Omaha was named the seventh-best city for families by Forbes and the 14th-best place for families by U.S. News thanks to a low crime rate, exceptional schools, short commutes and affordable housing.

-Low unemployment – Businesses large and small have relocated or expanded operations in the Omaha metro area to access the city's workforce of educated and hard-working residents.
-38% of Omaha residents have a bachelor's or graduate degree, and that ratio is expected to increase as more millennials bring their families to the area.
+- Low unemployment – Businesses large and small have relocated or expanded operations in the Omaha metro area to access the city's workforce of educated and hard-working residents.
+Job creation in the city increased 16% from 2020 to 2022.
+Over 39% of Omaha residents have a bachelor's or graduate degree, and that’s only expected to increase as more millennials bring their families to the area.

 Omaha's Population Growth During the Pandemic

 The historic rise of remote work contributed to Omaha's COVID-19-era population boom.
-Between 2020 and 2023, the city's population increased by over 4%, bringing in more than 30,000 new residents.
-Many of these newcomers were young families with professional careers and high incomes.
-The increased population base helped insulate the area from the worst of the 2020 recession caused by the pandemic, though the economy may not reach 2019 employment levels until late 2023.
+Over the course of the pandemic, between 2020 and 2023, the city's population increased by over 4%, bringing in more than 30,000 new residents.
+In 2021, at the height of the pandemic, the city had a record-low 1.9% unemployment rate.
+Many newcomers were young families with professional careers and high incomes.
+The increased population base helped insulate the area from the worst of the 2020 recession.

 Related: Bobby Humphrey Is Making His Mark in Omaha